The Slow Death of Organic Facebook Page Reach in 2018

 How will this Facebook “Big Focus Area” for 2018 affect business Pages?

 With the already abysmal numbers for organic reach, it is fairly safe to say that organic reach for business on Facebook is all but DEAD.
-This is not to say that you can’t continue trying for organic reach.
+Not to say that you can’t continue trying for organic reach.
 However, to have any hope of reaching your target audience, you need to adhere to some strict guidelines.

 First, DO NOT use “engagement bait.”
-Facebook first announced in December that it would begin penalizing posts using the engagement bait tactic to “goad people” into reacting to a post with likes, shares, etc. Furthermore, Facebook specifically mentioned in its recent announcement that it will continue to demote any posts utilizing this method.
+Facebook first announced in December that it would begin penalizing posts using the engagement bait tactic to “goad people” into reacting to a post with likes and shares.
+Furthermore, Facebook specifically mentioned in its recent announcement that it would continue to demote any posts utilizing this method.

-One other option that you could attempt to keep your content in your followers’ News Feed.
-Simply inform them of the upcoming changes and encourage them to prioritize your Page to appear at the top of their News Feed.
+One other option you could attempt to keep your content in your followers’ News Feed is to inform them of the upcoming changes and encourage them to prioritize your Page to appear at the top of their News Feed.
 The average Facebook user might not be aware of the backend changes to Facebook’s algorithm.
-So don’t forget to give some kind of explanation as to why you are making this suggestion.
-Let us follow this suggestion up with a warning that this is probably not an option that will work on any kind of large scale in the long term.
-However, we would be remiss not to at least mention it.
+So don’t forget to give an explanation as to why you are making this suggestion.
+Let us follow this suggestion up with a warning that this is probably not an option that will work on any large scale in the long term.
+However, we would be remiss not to mention it at least.

 What does it boil down to for business marketing on Facebook?

 Advertising dollars.
-This is not the first time we’ve mentioned this strategy.
+It is not the first time we’ve mentioned this strategy.
 However, it is now critical for success.
 If you want your Page to rank in News Feed, you are going to need to shell out some money for paid promotions/advertising on Facebook.
-In an interview John Hegeman, a Facebook vice president, stated that advertising on the social network would be unaffected.
-However, there are many who disagree with this prediction.
+In an interview, John Hegeman, a Facebook vice president, stated that advertising on the social network would be unaffected.
+However, many disagree with this prediction.
 It stands to reason that if more people are advertising on the social network, then the price will probably ultimately reflect demand.

 The social networking site now, seemingly, holds all the cards.
 They have the audience and the power to control EXACTLY what is put in front of that audience.
-And now…you will pretty much have to pay for the privilege of being seen.
-This strategy has allowed them to appear both, as a user friendly networking site, while still raking in billions in advertising dollars.
+So now…you will pretty much have to pay for the privilege of being seen.
+This strategy has allowed them to appear both, as a user-friendly networking site, while still raking in billions in advertising dollars.

 Should you abandon your Facebook Page marketing efforts?
 ABSOLUTELY NOT!

-In order to engage and encourage meaningful social interaction (the stated ultimate goal of Facebook,) content is going to require strategic thought, planning, and a solid execution.
+It matters.
+It matters big.
+Quality media content is going to be key moving forward.
+It applies whether you are paying for advertising, are going to try and make-a-go of organic Facebook Page reach, or both.
+We are all going to need to become master media planners.
+The high quantity post strategy will no longer cut it on Facebook.
+As businesses and marketers, it is more important now, than ever, to pay great heed to the quality of the content you are publishing.
+To engage and encourage meaningful social interaction (the stated ultimate goal of Facebook,) content is going to require strategic thought, planning, and solid execution.
 The days of having success by simply filling your Page with silly quips, encouraging quotes, and the like, are over.
-You need to take the time to create helpful, meaningful and purposeful content with the intent to engage your audience.
+It would be best if you took the time to create helpful, meaningful, and purposeful content with the intent to engage your audience.

-Facebook has stated in the past that it puts high value video content.
+Facebook has stated in the past that it puts high-value video content.
 They reiterated this sentiment in their latest announcement.
 They even went as far as saying that live videos get on average six times as much engagement as regular videos.
-So it stands to reason that high priority needs to be put on pursuing ways to create quality video content that stimulates interaction between people, with a heavy emphasis on live video.
+So, it stands to reason that pursuing ways to create quality video content should be a high priority.
+Content that stimulates interaction between people, with a heavy emphasis on live video.